nikkNizz/Drawish/README.md

 🟣️ copy selection to the program, not only to clipboard
 🟣️ increase image or selection size without loss (in addition to scaling by pulling edges)

+### Limitations
+This program was not originally designed for drawing, but for other image operations.
+The limited undo limitations and lag on very large drawings will be addressed in a major update.
+You can still draw fluidly on large images with cropping options [here](#selection-to-image-crop-and-reattach) and [here](#viewport-to-image).
+To add new languages ​​contact me.